Toughsheet Community Stadium: Other events

-The stadium has hosted concerts by Oasis, Pink, Elton John, Coldplay, The Killers, Little Mix and Rod Stewart.
-The music video for Coldplay’s 2005 single Fix You uses footage filmed at their Horwich concerts.
+The stadium has hosted concerts by Oasis, Pink, Elton John, Coldplay, the Killers, Little Mix and Rod Stewart.
+The music video for Coldplay's 2005 single "Fix You" uses footage filmed at their Horwich concerts.
 The track was performed twice on each night so enough footage could be captured.

 The stadium also hosted the UK Open Darts Championship, boxing matches with local boxer Amir Khan and in 2011 Premiership rugby union, when Sale Sharks lost to London Irish.
-It will also host group matches and the quarter-final of the Rugby League World Cup in 2021.
+It also hosted a group match of the Rugby League World Cup in 2022.

 The venue's Premier Suite is home to the UK's leading amateur mixed martial arts event, Full Contact Contender.

 In August 2019, the stadium hosted a campaign rally by Labour Party leader Jeremy Corbyn.

-In March and April 2021 the stadium held Crown Court cases due to the large amount that had built up as a result of the COVID-19 pandemic whilst the actual Courts were closed.
+In March and April 2021, the stadium held Crown Court cases due to the large amount that had built up as a result of the COVID-19 pandemic whilst the actual Courts were closed.
 In the same year it was a venue for COVID-19 vaccinations.